 When the princely white Arabian stallion fell in a puddle in the middle of the sprawling arena, we thought our perfectly planned day on the Mayan Riviera in Mexico had crashed to the floor along with the horse.
 In an instant, people in the stadium were on their feet, craning their necks to see what had happened.
 All human breathing stopped for a long, long moment during this white-knuckle event….
 Read More

 What better way is there to start off a day in Baja than with a meal of huevos rancheros?
 The Mexican-style egg breakfast was served, along with orange juice, tortillas and salsa, by a delightful local girl named Maria.
 I enjoyed the meal in a small restaurant located in the heart of Cabo San Lucas, Baja California Sur.
 Read More

 When my girlfriend Karen suggested that a road trip south to the Bahia de Los Angeles in Baja California early one November would be the best way to celebrate her birthday, my answer was a fast yes.

 Once a 30-ton gray whale has held you in its gaze while allowing you to rest your hand on its head, your perspective of life will never be the same.

 There is no place on earth where you are more likely to have this experience than on the San Ignacio Lagoon, located on the central Pacific coast of Baja.
 Every winter, thousands of gray whales migrate to Baja to mate, calve and nurse.
 The whales relax and grow playful in the safety of the warm, salty lagoon.
 About 10% of the winter population has a penchant for approaching boats and interacting with the tourists.

-Also posted in Featured, Featured Baja California, Outdoors, articles Tagged Baja, Eco Tours, Katherina Audley, Mexicio, Pachico's Eco Tours, San Ignacio Lagoon, Unique Travel, Unique Travel to Baja, whale watching
+Also posted in articles, Featured Baja California, Outdoors Tagged Baja, Eco Tours, Katherina Audley, Mexicio, Pachico's Eco Tours, San Ignacio Lagoon, Unique Travel, Unique Travel to Baja, whale watching